 Close Search

-Nevada Antelope Hunting
+Nevada Antelope

-Nevada Antelope Hunting
+Nevada Antelope Hunting 2026

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Northwestern Nevada antelope are doing very poorly compared to what those herds were like in the past.
-The populations and trophy quality are way down.
-In most of those units, you are going to have to work extremely hard just to find a 75" buck.
-Due to the genetics, there is always the possibility of a giant, but overall, they are not producing trophy antelope.
-Fortunately, the rest of the state is picking up the slack and producing some quality bucks.
+The northwestern Nevada antelope herds, which were once world renowned, are doing poorly compared to what those herds were like in the past.
+Population numbers and trophy quality are way down.
+In most of those units, you are going to have to work extremely hard just to find a 75 to 78” buck.
+Due to genetics, there is always the possibility of a giant, but overall, they are not producing trophy antelope.
+If you are planning on hunting in those units, expect to see a feral horse for every antelope you find.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!